jneless/emqx-docs/en_US/configuration/configuration.md

 | Running in docker container                | `/opt/emqx/etc` |
 | Extracted from portable compressed package | `./etc`         |

-At runtime, EMQX allows you to reconfigure the system by making changes from the dashbaord, REST API or CLI.
-The changes will be persisted to the `data/configus` directory.

-Depending on your installation mode, `data/configs` directory is:
+### Dynamic Configuration Directory (`data/configs`)

+At runtime, EMQX allows dynamic reconfiguration through the Dashboard, REST API, or CLI.
+Changes made using these tools are stored in the `data/configs` directory to ensure persistence across sessions.
+The location of this directory also depends on the installation method:

 | Installation                               | Path                     |
 | ------------------------------------------ | ------------------------ |